THE DEFINITIVE

 Chapter 1

-What is Conversion Rate Optimization (& What are the Benefits)?
+What is Conversion Rate Optimization (and What are the Benefits)?

 Is your site as successful as it could be?
 Is your landing page or website performing at its peak—or are leads and sales slipping away?
-If your web pages aren’t meeting your objectives, you’re likely not focused on optimizing your conversion rate.
-Conversion rate optimization is the process of curating your page in a way that gets more people to take a specific action.
+Keep reading to learn more about conversion rate optimization and how it can help you maximize your online presence.

 What is conversion rate optimization?